 Featuring vignettes of a selection of gardens from across the country, this exhibit will spotlight the diversity and beauty of the more than 600 public gardens in the United States.
 From rare and endangered plants to historic estates to modern oases, the collections and stories of 21 different gardens will be showcased throughout the grounds of the U.S. Botanic Garden.
 These gardens reflect their local communities and the amazing diversity found in the plant kingdom.
 The displays will include signature plants and visual elements to provide visitors a deeper understanding of the gardens’ plants, styles, origins, regional characters, and missions.

 - Conservatory: The permanent exhibits in our Conservatory will take you around the world all year long.
 It houses collections of plants from subtropical, tropical and arid regions and showcases orchids, medicinal, economic, endangered and Jurassic plants.
 From late May to mid-October, the Conservatory Terrace features thematic exhibitions.

-- Bartholdi Park: Bartholdi Park, a favorite “secret” garden of Washingtonians, is across Independence Avenue from the Conservatory.
-Here visitors will find a tapestry of theme gardens surrounding the historic Bartholdi Fountain.
+- Bartholdi Fountain and Gardens: This favorite “secret” garden of Washingtonians, is across Independence Avenue from the Conservatory.
+Here visitors will find modern sustainable gardens surrounding the historic Bartholdi Fountain.
 The gardens suggest interesting plants and innovative designs at a scale suitable for the home landscape.